paveloom-j/Exceptions.jl/docs/src/manual/guide.md

 end
 ```

-But it's pretty easy to fix.
-As shown in the example, the error message is displayed by the
+However, it's pretty easy to fix.
+As shown in the example, the error message is displayed
-`showerror` function, which means we can overload this function for our type:
+by the `showerror` function, which means we can overload this function for our type:

 ```@example Name
 Base.showerror(io::IO, e::Name) = print(io, "I'm gonna thrill you tonight")